Terms and Conditions and Privacy Statement

 This information is used by the ESM to compile statistics concerning which countries the users of the Website visit from, when they visit, and other information about how users access the Website.
 The ESM also monitors network traffic to identify unauthorised attempts to upload or change information or to otherwise cause damage to the Website.

 The ESM will also process the personal data you submit voluntarily (such as your name and/or email address when subscribing to publications or to job alerts) as necessary to provide the services that you request.
+When subscribing to the ESM blog, please note that your personal data will be processed by our service provider.
+If before subscribing you would like to know how your personal data is processed by them, please refer to the Granicus website.

 The ESM does not distribute, sell or rent any personal information collected via its Website.
 This is also true for personal information (for example, email and postal addresses) sent to the Website’s email addresses.
 The ESM does not send unsolicited emails to users of its Website.
 The transmission of personal information entered via the website’s registration forms (e.g. ESM Careers page) is protected by leading security safeguards.